emberjs/guides/source/templates/binding-element-attributes.md

 </div>
 ```

-This generates the following HTML when the `logoUrl` property is set in the controller:
+This generates the following HTML:

 ```html
 <div id="logo">